-- Board of Directors: Promotes a culture of integrated risk management for the Group; approves the risk appetite; and periodically reviews the risk management strategy to guarantee that it supports corporate strategies and objectives. - Risk and Compliance Committee: Oversees the implementation, evaluation, and monitoring of the Integrated Risk and Compliance Management System, ensuring that operations comply with established guidelines to identify, prevent, and mitigate events that may hamper the achievement of corporate strategy.
-It also approves the mitigation plans for risks deemed to be high. - Audit Committee: Promotes transparent, honest, and timely communication among the different areas within the organization including the internal auditor, the external auditor, and the senior management.
+Board of Directors: Promotes a culture of integrated risk management for the Group; approves the risk appetite; and periodically reviews the risk management strategy to guarantee that it supports corporate strategies the internal auditor, the external auditor, and the senior management.
 This committee also evaluates compliance with the Corporate Integrated Risk Management Policy and the risk management methodology.

+Risk and Compliance Committee: Oversees the implementation, evaluation, and monitoring of the Integrated Risk and Compliance Management System, ensuring that operations comply with established guidelines to identify, prevent, and mitigate events that may hamper the achievement of corporate strategy.
+It also approves the mitigation plans for risks deemed

+Audit Committee: Promotes transparent, honest, and timely communication among the different areas within the organization including